 - A decrease in water clarity

-- An increase in heterotrophic bacteria at the expense of the ammonia oxidising bacteria (AOB)
+- Encouragement of more aggressive heterotrophic bacteria at the expense of the ammonia oxidising bacteria (AOB)

 The excess production of mucus will decrease the fish’s ability to absorb oxygen.
 This also results in greater susceptibility to fish gill diseases.